vitamickey/hugo-website/content/posts/tech/notion.md

   - The fact that people store sensitive information (passwords, finances, etc.) because of this
 - Too much friction cross-platform.
 Cannot use very seamlessly between iPad, Android mobile, and laptop
 - If you have a database with more than like 25 entities that thing is a slow sucker for load-times.
 I'd rather just go use Google Sheets at that point
+- No integrated email forwarding.
+There is an extension someone made on Gsuite that I would be willing to try.
+But, really, Notion is just not somewhere I would want to archive EVERYTHING.

 # Reasons why I still like/use it